 The school is extremely well resourced with a well stocked library and motivating resources.
 All the classrooms have interactive whiteboards and the children have access to computers, laptops and iPads to extend their learning.

 The school places a very high emphasis on ensuring every child really enjoys reading and sees themselves as a reader.

 The following methods are used to teach reading:

-- Letters and Sounds phonics programme.
+- Song of Sounds phonics programme.
 All children will follow this programme which is organised through a structured approach.

 Teaching is tailored to the children’s needs and progress is regularly monitored through careful tracking and evaluation.